-post-reform minimum requirements raises his sons' years of education by roughly 0.21 years, a 2% increase from a baseline of 12.3.
+Table 3 presents the differences-in-differences estimates.
+The baseline estimates for men (column (1)) indicate that moving a father's municipality of birth from the prereform to the post-reform minimum requirements raises his sons' years of education by roughly 0.21 years, a 2% increase from a baseline of 12.3.
 The estimate using mother's exposure is almost identical.
 Similar to the first generation results, conditioning for trends by the father's birth municipality's region, pre-reform income, or pre-reform industrial structure reduces the point estimates (columns (2) to (5)).
-However, unlike in the case of the first generation, the estimates from more demanding specifications lose statistical significance.
-The pattern of estimates for IQ test scores and log income at ages 30 to 34 are similar, with point estimates varying between 0.03-0.11 standard deviations for IQ and between -1.4 and 3.4 log points for income.
+However, unlike in the case of the first generation, the estimates for IQ test scores and log income at ages 30 to 34 are similar, with point estimates varying between -0.03-0.11 standard deviations for IQ and between -2.5 and 3.5 log points for income.